Common Good Thinking

-Solidarity: We are designed to live in community with others and to thrive we should be interconnected by relationships of mutual concern and support.
-Solidarity is a determination to work for the good of all and of each individual because we are all are responsible for all.
+Solidarity: We are social beings designed to be interconnected by relationships of mutual concern and support.
+Solidarity is a determination to work for the good of all and of each individual - all are responsible for all.

-- Do we respect one another’s difference?
-(Association)
+Do we respect one another’s difference?
+(Human Dignity, Reconciliation)

-- Do we recognise that that meaningful interaction leads to a richer, transformative conversation?
-(Reconciliation and Association)
+Do we recognise that that meaningful interaction leads to a richer, transformative conversation?
+(Reconciliation and Participation)

-- Do we understand that more diversity leads to smarter decisions?
-(Reconciliation, Participation)
+Do we understand that diversity of background and opinion leads to smarter decisions?
+(Reconciliation, Participation, Human Dignity)

-- Are we learning alongside one another?
-(Solidarity, Association)
+Are we learning alongside one another?
+(Solidarity, Participation, Reconciliation)

-- Are facilities, processes, environment designed for people and participation?
-(Participation)
+Are facilities, processes, environment designed for people and participation?
+(Participation, Solidarity)

-- Are we willing to give as well as take?
-(Solidarity and Subsidiarity)
+Are we willing to give as well as take?
+(Reconciliation)

 The Earth was here before us and was given to us - our common home.
-It is God's dominion, but it is our shared responsibility to be good stewards of everything we have been entrusted with – nature, our fellow human beings, resources, gifts and talents, money and time.
+It is God's dominion, but entrusted to us, and it is our shared responsibility to be good stewards of everything we have received – nature, one another, resources, gifts and talents.